LRYMND/v-link/README.md

 disable_splash=1
 ```

 2.)
-Open "/boot/cmdline.txt" and add this at the end of the line:
+Open "/boot/cmdline.txt" and add this at the end of the line

 ```
 logo.nologo vt.global_cursor_default=0
 ```

 3.)
-Create a "startService.sh" file and add this line:
+Create a "startService.sh" file and add this line

 ```
+#Execute app
 sudo /path/to/your/AppImage.AppImage --no-sandbox
 ```

 4.)
-Add this line to your "/etc/xdg/lxsession/LXDE-pi/autostart" so the app runs directly after booting:
+Add this line to your "/etc/xdg/lxsession/LXDE-pi/autostart"

 ```
+#Run script after boot
 bash '/path/to/your/startService.sh'
 ```

 5.)
-To automatically hide the taskbar you can simply right-click it to activate this setting.
+To automatically hide the taskbar simply right-click it to activate this setting.

 ### Notes:

-The Raspberry should be booting fairly clean now and the app should open right after the boot process, ready to connect to your phone.
+The Raspberry is booting without any splash screens now and the app should open right after the login, ready to connect to your phone.

 Since there is now a working media interface in the car, we can add it as an audio source.
-For this you can use the aux port of the Raspi and mod the radio with this little module from Lithuania: [V50 Aux-Input](https://dontpressthat.wordpress.com/2017/10/13/in-car-raspberry-pi-psu-controller/)
+For this you can use the aux port of the Raspi and mod the radio with this little module from Lithuania: [V50 Aux-Input](https://www.tindie.com/products/justtech/aux-input-volvo-v50-s40-c30-c70-xc90/)

-He also got a bluetooth version available but since the phone is already wirelessly connected to the Dongle, why not running a simple aux-cable from the Raspi to the radio?
-It's clean and less prone to failure.
+There's also a bluetooth version but since the phone is already wirelessly connected to the Dongle, an aux-cable seems pretty clean and less prone to failure.

-#### -> This is no advertisement, just a clean and simple solution IMO.
+##### -> This is no advertisement, just a clean and simple solution IMO.

 ## 8 | ToDo